 A totem is a spirit being, sacred object, or symbol of a tribe, clan, family or individual.
-Native American tradition provides that each person is connected with nine different animals that will accompany him or her through life, acting as guides.
+Some Native American tribe’s tradition provides that each person is connected with nine different animals that will accompany him or her through life, acting as guides.

 Different animal guides, also called spirit guides and/or power animals, come in and out of our lives depending on the direction that we are headed and the tasks that need to be completed along our journey.

-Native beliefs further explain that a totem animal is one that is with you for life, both in the physical and spiritual world.
+These tribe’s beliefs further explain that a totem animal is one that is with you for life, both in the physical and spiritual world.
 Though people may identify with different animal guides throughout their lifetimes, it is this one totem animal that acts as the main guardian spirit.

 With this one animal, a connection is shared, either through interest in the animal, characteristics, dreams, or other interaction.